Christmas credit guide: How to manage your festive finances

 These are notoriously expensive, with typical rates in the region of 30%.
 For example, the Oasis store card has an APR (variable) of 28.9%.
 Sales assistants frequently ask customers if they want to sign up to store cards just as they make their purchases at the till and try to entice them with a one-off saving on their shopping there and then.

 The interest on the Very Account is 39.9% variable, and that headline rate is reserved for customers with the very best credit scores.
-But if you are 'lucky' enough to bag the 39.9% rate, the reasonably priced 'Coleen Boucle Oversized Coat with Fur Collar,' from the Coleen Rooney range (£79), balloons to just under £111 if you take a year to pay for it.
+If you are 'lucky' enough to bag the 39.9% rate, the ‘V by Very Premium Leather Biker,' (£140), balloons to £167 if you take a year to pay for it.

 An account opened with a clearing bank (few building societies offer current accounts) that provides the ability to draw cash (usually via a debit card) or cheques from the account.
 Some pay fairly minimal rates of interest if the account is in credit.
 Most current accounts insist your monthly income (salary or pension) is paid directly in each month and they offer a number of optional services – such as overdrafts and charge cards – which are negotiable but will incur fees.